 From the digital space to brick-and-mortar stores, companies use color psychology for everything from building awareness to increasing conversion rates.

 Consider what colors “say.”
 For instance, white is associated with modernity and youth, while yellow could be associated with celebration.
-If your business is a spa, or is running a sale, you can incorporate either of these colors through outdoor LED lighting to communicate your message to your audience.
+If your business is a spa, or is running a sale, you can incorporate either of these colors through commercial outdoor lighting to communicate your message to your audience.

 If you can’t decide which colors to use for exterior lighting, think about your objective.
 You may want to drum up more evening and nighttime business.
 Use warm colors that invite people in.
 If you have a sale planned for the near future, add red lights to your exterior color scheme.

 A huge advantage outdoor LED lighting gives you is the ability to customize color shades easily.
-When your business has a distinctive identity and value proposition, outdoor lighting enables you to reflect that personality through unique shades.
+When your business has a distinctive identity and value proposition, commercial outdoor lighting enables you to reflect that personality through unique shades.
 This helps your prospective customers build a specific image of your brand in their minds.
 It also helps them decide whether they want to know more about you or do business with you.

-You can make a prospective customer’s decision easier by using outdoor lighting for brand recall.
+You can make a prospective customer’s decision easier by using smart outdoor lighting for brand recall.
 If you have brand colors, add them to your exterior lighting color scheme.
 Shine your brand colors on your business sign, so anyone who sees the sign and lights associates your business name with those colors.

 If you use specific colors on your packaging, use those pigments in your exterior lighting to help customers recall your brand.

 Help customers get into the holiday spirit by wrapping your store exterior in a festive color scheme.
 For example, on the 4th of July, you can light up your business in red, white, and blue.
-Mother’s Day is a great time to change your outdoor LED lighting to a special array of colors that honors the mothers who shop at or work for your business.
+Mother’s Day is a great time to change your LED commercial outdoor lighting to a special array of colors that honors the mothers who shop at or work for your business.